-Day & Night in Lamai, Koh Samui
+Day & Night in Lamai - Koh Samui Guides

-Day & Night in Lamai, Koh Samui
+Day & Night in Lamai - Koh Samui Guides

 Beach days, Sunday markets, and hillside dinners across Samui's southeast

-Day & Night in Lamai, Koh Samui
+Day & Night in Lamai, Koh Samui Guides

 Travellers choose Lamai over Chaweng for the lower tempo, the better swimming on a wider stretch of sand, lower prices on most things, and a demographic that skews slightly older and more family-mixed.
 The strip is small enough to learn in two days and long enough that a stay of a week never quite empties of new corners.